MooCowGalaxy/ping-test/README.md

 # Ping Tester

 ![img.png](img.png)
 A simple website to track the ping of all your servers.
+View it live [here](https://ping.moocow.dev)!

 ## Installation
 ### Frontend (Node.js webserver)